YottaDB/YDBDoc/MessageRecovery/errors.rst

 Action: Make sure the second argument is "MCODE", "ECODE" or "PLACE".

 ---------------------
 INVSTATSDB
 ---------------------

 INVSTATSDB, Database file SSSS associated with statistics database region RRRR is not a valid statistics database

-Run Time Error: Indicates the file SSSS designated as a statistics database is either not a valid database at all, or is not a statistics database.
+Run Time Error: Indicates that the file SSSS designated as a statistics database is either not a valid database at all, or is not a statistics database.

 Action: Rename (if it might be a valid database) or delete (if its origin is unknown) the file in question as appropriate and retry.